• Skip to primary navigation

 Frying the eggplants

-1. Cut the eggplants in cubes, removing the skin
+1. Cut the eggplants into cubes, removing the skin

-2. Deep fry the eggplants in olive oil
+Deep fry the eggplants in very hot extra virgin olive oil until golden brown

-3. Drain them in kitchen paper to absorb the excess oil
+Drain them on kitchen paper to absorb the excess oil

 Cook the swordfish

-3. In a large pan with high hedges, stir fry the garlic cloves
+In a large pan with high hedges, stir-fry the swordfish

-5. Remove from the pan and wait until it cools down before you start to clean it.
+Remove from the pan and wait until it cools down before you clean it.

 DO NOT CLEAN THE PAN AFTER YOU HAVE COOKED THE FISH